 The transition to sustainable personal mobility is a hot topic in transport decarbonisation.
 The automotive sector is the second largest contributor to CO2 emissions globally.
 Even though car manufacturers push forward the development of electric vehicles (EVs), the current market penetration is still relatively low.
 Developing lightweight materials is an essential step to increase EV adaptation since reduced weight results in improved vehicle efficiency and increased range.

 LEVIS is a three-year (2021-2024) R&D project on lightweight materials for electric vehicle applications and is funded by the EU H2020 funding program.
 Thirteen partners from the automotive and material industries and leading research institutes across Europe have teamed up to develop, demonstrate and validate lightweight components and/or structures used in EVs.
 LEVIS will deploy multi-material solutions based on fibre reinforced thermoplastic composites integrated with metal.
-The lightweight materials will be used in three demonstrators: a suspension control arm; a battery holding set and a cross-car beam.
+The lightweight materials will be used in three demonstrators: a suspension control arm; a battery holding set (2 components) and a cross-car beam.

 By adopting eco-design and circular economy principles across the life-cycle stages of the EV components, the project aims at: